koutianqi/koutianqi.github.io/pages/research.markdown

 ### II.
 Enforcing Responsible Communication Norms
-_A core issue in the scholarship on socially responsible computing is translating conceptual understandings & tools into practical solutions.
-A key strand of my future research is translating my theorization into practical tools, policies, and legal frameworks.
-To this end, my work in progress identifies conceptual and practical challenges in enforcing solutions I've proposed._
+_A core challenge in socially responsible computing is translating concepts into practice.
+My future research focuses on operationalizing my theorization into tools, policies, and legal frameworks, while identifying the conceptual and practical obstacles to enforcing these solutions._

 <div class="pubs">